Maintaining participation in everyday life: creativity, agency and social environment for persons with chronic disease

 Anders Kottorp, Ph.D., Reg.
 OT; Ann-Britt Ivarsson., Ph.D.
 Reg OT; Louise Nygård PhD Reg.
 OT, Docent; Carol Tishelman Professor PhD, Mark Luborsky Professor PhD, Eric Asaba Ot r PhD

-Karen la Cour, Sofia Vikström, Peter Bontje, Sissel Alsaker, + phd student position in Trondheim Norway yet vacant.
+PhD Students: Karen la Cour, Sofia Vikström, Peter Bontje, Sissel Alsaker

 The aim of this research is to contribute to theory development on how participation can be enabled for persons living in society with a chronic disease.

-Grants from Swedish Agency of Social Research.
-County Councils Research Programme Arts in Hospital and Care as Culture and the Association for Cancer and Traffic Victims in Sweden.
+Grants from the Swedish Agency of Social Research, County Councils Research Programme, Arts in Hospital and Care as Culture, Association for Cancer and Traffic Victims in Sweden.